SergioMCapozzi/GettingandCleaningData/Codebook.md

 Variable Names and Descriptions

 Note: additional information about the original data is available in the features_info.txt file provided with the data.
+In general, the information from this file is not repeated here.

 subject	ID = ranges from 1 to 30, each number representing a participant in the study.
 Activity = activity names for tracked activities including: